logicl00m/kratos-frontend/QWEN.md

 - Use the configured path aliases for imports

 ### Legacy Structure
-- On Sep 16, 2025, legacy folders `src/components`, `src/utils`, and `src/types` were removed to avoid confusion
+- On Sep 22, 2025, legacy folders `src/utils`, and `src/types` were removed to avoid confusion
+- The `src/components` folder still exists but is only used for UI component libraries (shadcn/ui components)
-- All active code now lives under `src/features` and `src/shared`
+- All active application code now lives under `src/features` and `src/shared`

 ## Workflow JSON Specification